hikawi/locket/README.md

   - until (date, default now)
 - Returns:
   - 200 with { results: { id: long, poster: { username: string, avatar: string? }, image: string, message: string?, time: date } }
+  - You have to discern yourself whether the post is an image or a video, by checking content-type header of the HTTP response.

 #### POST `/posts`

-- Post an image.
+- Post an image or a video.
 - Accepts body (multipart/form-data):
-  - image (file): The image file itself, accepts 10MB max, allows PNG, JPG, WEBP.
+  - image (file): The image file itself, accepts 10MB max, allows `image/png`, `image/jpeg`, `image/webp`, `video/mp4`, `video/quicktime`, `video/aac`, `video/webm`.
   - message (string?): Optional, the message of the post
-  - viewers (string): A comma-separated list of users to share with.
+  - viewers (string?): A comma-separated list of users to share with.
 Eg: 1,2,3.
 Empty means private.
 - Returns:
   - 400 if the file is not a valid image
   - 413 if the file is too big